Published by Christina Riley. Last Updated on October 20, 2023.

 Just down the street from the Children’s Museum is a great spot in Greensboro to learn local history.
 The 17,000 square foot Greensboro History Museum houses stories and exhibits that tell the history of Guilford County through today.

-The museum resides in a beautiful building that was once the First Presbyterian Church of Greensboro and Smith Memorial Building.
+The museum resides in a beautiful building that was once the First Presbyterian Church of Greensboro and the Smith Memorial Building.

 Greensboro Science Center

 4301 Lawndale Dr

 Primarily focused on science, we also consider Greensboro Science Center worthy of inclusion in this guide to museums in Greensboro.
 Here you can experience a wide variety of educational programs and wildlife.

 The GSC also has a petting zoo open on weekends, but you can also meet creatures through hands-on sites inside and outside.

 Additional activities at Greensboro Science Center include Omnisphere shows, Skywild ropes courses and ziplines, and behind-the-scenes inside tracks.

 Admission is free for children ages 2 and under.
-If you’re little ones are older, prices start at $17.50.
+If your little ones are older, prices start at $17.50.
 Thanks to our memberships with the NC Zoo in Asheboro and the Museum of Life and Science in Durham, we’ve gotten in for a discount.

 Guilford Courthouse National Military Park (Free)

 2332 New Garden Rd

 Guilford Courthouse National Military Park is one of the most interesting museums in Greensboro.
 A mix of indoor and outdoor exhibits await in the visitor center, along the footpaths and driving paths, and at each stop along the audio tour.